OOPS-Studio/CanvasTextInput/README.md

 ## Feature rundow/Documentation

 Once you have Canvas Text Input setup in your project it's very simple to use.
+Let's learn the basics and then we'll get into the big list of everything that it can do.

+### Setup a shell for all your inputs to run in.

+Canvas Text Input requires a bit of one-time setup to make sure that it's in-sync with everything else you have going on inside your project.
+Let's walk through customizing Canvas Text Input to your specific project to ensure that it runs perfectly seamlessly at all times.

+First, you'll need to tell each input element which canvas you want it to run on.
+You can